FAQs

 Penalties for voyeurism

-If you are charged with voyeurism, you face the prospect of harsh immediate penalties if you are convicted.
+If you are charged with voyeurism, you face the prospect of harsh immediate penalties.

 However, there are also longer-term consequences to consider.
 These include the stain on your reputation, the damage that it can do to your relationships and the harm it can do to your employment prospects.